Please ensure Javascript is enabled for purposes of website accessibility

 1.3 billion people globally are disabled.
 So, you want a fair and realistic representation of disabled people.

-Below, you can choose from one of three options to check out more samples and testimonials related to the service offering that is applicable to your needs.
+Below, you can choose one of three options to view the service offering that best fits your needs.

 Disability lived experience-informed writing for web and print publications.

-Take Kayti Christian, for example.
-When she was The Good Trade‘s senior editor, she edited my work more than once.
-Here’s what she had to say about my strengths as a communicator:
+When Kayti Christan was The Good Trade‘s senior editor, she edited my work more than once.
+She said that:

 Rosemary always delivers her work on time and is quick with communication.
 She’s a talented and professional writer whom I would recommend to any editor.